cckpg/autoproxy2privoxy/README.md

 Overview
 --------

-AutoProxy2Privoxy generates a list of privoxy forward rules from a set of AutoProxy rules.
+AutoProxy2Privoxy generates a list of Privoxy forward rules from a set of AutoProxy rules.

-AutoProxy is an firefox addon that automatically determines which URLs are to be requested through a proxy, according to a predefined list of rules.
+AutoProxy is a firefox addon that automatically determines which URLs are to be requested through a proxy, according to a predefined list of rules.

 The AutoProxy2Pac program can produce a Proxy Auto-Config file out of the